Ulmus 'Rebona': Pests and diseases

 'Rebona' is highly resistant to Dutch elm disease, rated 5 out of 5.

 Cultivation

-'Rebona' has been widely planted as a street tree in Germany, the Netherlands, and to a lesser extent in France and the UK.
+'Rebona' has been widely planted as a street tree in Germany, the Netherlands, and to a lesser extent France and the UK.
+In the Netherlands lines of 'Rebona' were planted in the Parade in the centre of Den Bosch, North Brabant, in 2022.
+Three stand near the entrance to Fenchurch Street Station, London.
 The tree has never been offered for sale in the United States.